talhanai/kaldi-diar-latte/README.md

 ## 1. Install Kaldi toolkit
 From here: http://kaldi-asr.org/

 If you are going to use kaldi with a GPU (to train DNN acoustic models for example), then make sure to install kaldi with `--use-cuda=yes (default)`.
+The following steps, except for building acoustic models will not require a GPU.

 ## 2. Extract features
 Extract 40-mel filterbank (+ 3 pitch) features from audio, and normalize (CMVN - cepstral mean variance normalize).